- The role of a leader in organisational change

 5 – Don’t expect change to happen around you.

 If you don’t change, nothing will.
 The epicentre of real change is You.
 Your behaviour as a leader speaks volumes to those who follow.
 Become the values, live the practices, you want to see in the workplace.
 Be the change and a walking example of what you espouse – live the dream and make it real for all to see.
+Click the following link to learn about our change management consulting.

 Change is the only constant – directing it in a thoughtful and reasoned way will improve your business.
 Just like any project; alignment, communication and transparency across all areas of the organisation are key to a successful transformation.
 For guidance on leadership during times of upheaval, Keogh Consulting is ready to help you make the change you want to see in the world.